LearningNerd/100daysofcode/README.md

   - Time spent studying that day?
   - Other statistics (lines of code written? etc etc) ... probably not
   - User setting for cut-off time, applying work to previous day even if after midnight
+  - If user skips a day (or more) without checking in, prompt to save updates for those days as well